- Subacute necrotizing encephalopathy

 - How is Leigh syndrome diagnosed?

-- What kind of testing is considered when diagnosing Leigh syndrome?
+- What tests are considered when diagnosing Leigh syndrome?

-- Is there genetic testing available for Leigh syndrome-causing mutations in both mitochondrial and nuclear genes?
+- Is there genetic testing available for the mitochondrial and nuclear genes known to cause Leigh syndrome?

 - How can I find a genetics professional in my area?